saurluca/dendritic-computation/StructuralPlasticity.md

 - [ ] rensure during the last n batches of training, before eval, not to remove batches
 - [ ] mean or rolling average of a weight sntead of current value
 - [ ] calculate entropy (noiseis) of weight distributon for a dendrite, once at beginning and at the end to compare
+- [ ] Decrease percentage of weights to be scrapepd over time

 ### Triggerig resampling